 10 college tips

 It`s important for college students to get organized within their first week of college.
 I have put together my top 10 tips which will help students plan with intention as they enjoy a more meaningful productive college experience.
+Parents can help their teenagers with these tips to prepare them for college.

 1. Develop an ALL INCLUSIVE Time Schedule